 I have some diverse interests and this blog will try to cover them.
-I have created categories and you can go into a specific category from the main menu.
+I have created categories to help organize posts.
 Or, just read it all.
 You are welcome to comment or to reach out in other ways.
 My contact info is at the bottom of this page.

-I was born in California, La Jolla to be specific.
+I was born in California, La Jolla specificly.
 My parents and one of my grandparents were also born in California…making me a third generation native Californian.
 I have never lived outside the state.

 I was born in the mid-sixties, most of my early memories are about living in San Diego.
 We lived very close to the San Diego Zoo, which we visited on a regular basis as my parents and grandparents had zoo passes.